lawrencegorris/lawrencegorris/README.md

 - (Currently awaiting to start my .NET C# course at VDAB Antwerpen.)
 - Full Stack Web Development @ BeCode Antwerpen
 - Webdesigner @ CVO Encora
+- (unrelated) Gezondheid en Welzijnswetenschappen (lit. translation 'Health and Wellbeing Sciences); so if you want to talk about the anatomy of the heart, Skinner's experiments or how to best teach a child that vacuum cleaners are not there to pick them up of the ground, find someone else since I barely remember anything except that hearing the name Pavlov rings a bell inside my head.

 ### Contact info
 - GitHub: You're here already!
 Good job.
 10 points to your Hogwarts house!